scalable-arch/ECC-exercise/01_Basic/02_72_64_Hsiao_code/README.md

 # Hint
 - Consider the conditions the H-Matrix must meet for 1-bit error correction and 2-bit error detection.
-- Also, because Hsiao code is hardware friendly, let's consider ways to minimize the depth of the 'xor' tree.
+- Also, because Hsiao code is hardware friendly, consider ways to minimize the depth of the 'xor' tree.
-- While it is possible to implement SEC-DED with Hamming code, the goal is to understand hardware-friendly H-Matrix by implementing it with Hsiao code.
-- ECC essentially begins with the design of the H-Matrix.
-- Once you construct the H-Matrix, you can derive the corresponding G-Matrix (Generator Matrix).

 # Additional Information
 - CE: Correctable Error